Sikeston School District

-Sikeston School District is centered in Sikeston, Missouri.
+Sikeston R-VI School District is centered in Sikeston, Missouri.
 The district includes several elementary and intermediate grade schools and Sikeston High School.
 During the 2008–2009 school year, there was a total of 3,759 students and 346 certified staff members enrolled in the Sikeston R-6 School District.
-The school colors are red and black and its mascot is the BULLDOG.
+The school colors are red and black and its mascot is the bulldog.

+The district has sections in Scott and New Madrid counties, where it includes the vast majority of the Sikeston city limits, almost all of Miner, and all of Morehouse.